What's in this article?

 Small sealant issues can be solved relatively cheaply however more substantial seal issued caused by corrosion over time might well leave you looking for a new boiler.

 Boiler repair cost looking too steep?
-Get a new boiler installed by us, tomorrow, from £1,595.
+Get a new boiler installed by us, tomorrow.
 Get a quote online, today.

-What should I do if my boiler is leaking?
+What should I do if my boiler is leaking water?

 - Complete aforementioned visual checks